vladimirsouza/iso-seq_benchmark/README.md

 shortread_cover_quantiles <- quantile(dat1$shortRead_chr21_22_coverage, probs=.95)

+# if a region contains high variant density, probably this is because of a bad alignmnet.
-# variant/sequence_error density -- filter using the ground truth
+# we filter out variants in 201bp regions with more than 3 variants in the ground truth
 k <- dat1$variantDensity_truth <= 3
 dat1 <- dat1[k,]
 dim(dat1)